Course Outline

 Description

 This course introduces you to the Creative Industries, one of the fastest growing, most dynamic and diverse employment sectors.
 You will be introduced to the range of careers, opportunities and innovative projects in the Creative Industries that will help you to plan your study pathway and your professional interests.
-You will explore opportunities through an analytical case study, a proposal for a new creative product, and by developing your own digital professional portfolio.
+You will explore opportunities through a career report, an analytical case study and by developing your own digital professional portfolio.
 This course will provide you with essential skills to kick-start your exciting career in the Creative Industries.

 How will this course be delivered?